denoland/manual/basics/permissions.md

 deno run --allow-net=[2606:4700:4700::1111] fetch.js
 ```

-You can restrict certain domains to never be accessible by using `--deny-net`
+You can restrict certain domains to never be accessible by using the `--deny-net`
 flag:

 ```shell